arnold on Feb 05, 2019

 Mobile Friendly and Responsive Design:

 To test the mobile friendliness of your website, Google has a scanning tool that will tell you how Google ranks it and what you can do to improve.
-I will demo this scan in the video as well.

 Here is the link for the scan: https://testmysite.thinkwithgoogle.com/